Fredericton Red Wings: The rebirth of a tradition

+COVID-19 pandemic

-The Red Wings finished their inaugural season in Fredericton in 4th place in the Eastlink North Division and 6th place overall.
-They were set to face the Summerside Western Capitals in the first round of the 2020 Canadian Tire Cup Playoffs, but on March 12 the MHL Board of Governors voted to suspend the start of the playoffs.
-The following day, the league announced that they were cancelling the 2020 playoffs to protect players and fans from the Coronavirus Pandemic, thus ending the Red Wings inaugural season in Fredericton.
+The team were set to face the Summerside Western Capitals in the first round of the 2020 Canadian Tire Cup Playoffs, but on March 12 the MHL Board of Governors voted to suspend the start of the playoffs.
+The following day, the league announced that they were cancelling the 2020 playoffs to protect players and fans from the COVID-19 pandemic, thus ending the Red Wings inaugural season in Fredericton.